datasciencecampus/sdg_661_analysis_and_reporting/Colab_Guide.md

        repo_dir_name = 'sdg_661_analysis_and_reporting'
        ```
    5. Import the custom funtions from `GSWE_Reporting`
+   6. Parse and display the versions of GWSE data that will be used in the analysis.
-   6. Authenticate and initialise Google Earth Engine
+   7. Authenticate and initialise Google Earth Engine
 3. Examine the contents of the cell under User Settings.
 Ensure you are happy with
 the settings, particularly that the date range covers your intended time frame.
 Run the cell
 when you are happy.